Skip to main content

 Overview

-The 2022 World's 50 Best Restaurants is an annual ranking published by William Reed that identifies top dining destinations worldwide based on votes from over 1,000 international chefs, restaurateurs, and food critics.
+The 2022 World's 50 Best Restaurants is an annual ranking published by William Reed that identifies top dining destinations worldwide based on votes from over 1,000 international chefs, restaurateurs, food critics.
 This edition spans 24 countries and 39 cities, with Copenhagen's Geranium claiming the top position for the first time.

 This edition represents a complete refresh of the list, with all 50 venues being new entrants compared to the 2021 edition.
 The 2022 rankings show strong representation from Spain, which places three restaurants in the top 10: Disfrutar in Barcelona (#3), DiverXO in Madrid (#4), and Asador Etxebarri in Atxondo (#6).
-Latin America performs well with Peru's Central at #2, Mexico's Pujol at #5 and Quintonil at #9, and Brazil's A Casa do Porco at #7.
+Latin America performs well with Peru's Central at #2, Mexico's Pujol at #5 and Quintonil at #9, Brazil's A Casa do Porco at #7.
 European venues dominate the upper rankings, with Italy contributing Lido 84 (#8) and Le Calandre (#10) to the top tier.
 The geographic spread across 24 countries reflects the list's global scope, though practical access varies significantly depending on location and booking timelines.

 Quick Facts